Orlando Plumbing Company finds success ‘The Modern Way’

 • Lab vacuum, compressed air (regular and high pressure), carbon dioxide and two specialty gas systems

 Modern Plumbing is also taking advantage of today’s technology with a dynamic website, including a blog, and a strong social media presence designed to attract service and repair customers.
-“A commercial contractor isn’t going our website to see if we can do a $5 million project for them,” said Bracco.
-“But hav an informative and helpful website is for connecting with customer, and we will continue to invest in that marketing channel.”
+“A large commercial contractor isn’t going to visit our website to see if we can do a $5 million project for them,” said Bracco.
+“But having an informative and helpful website is crucial for connecting with our service customers, and we will continue to invest in that marketing channel.”

-Modern Plumbing also equips its service technicians and project supervisors with iPads that connect with the office as well as the company’s uilding nformation odeling (BIM) system.
+Modern Plumbing also equips its service technicians and project supervisors with iPads that connect with the office as well as the company’s Building Information Modeling (BIM) system.
 “A foreman in the field can see the complete model right on the iPad,” said Bracco.

 Nearly four decades of service

-“Central Florida was growing quickly in the late 1970s, and my worked on -plus new houses for U.S. Homes,” Bracco said.
-“He got right into the residential market, when mortgage rates spiked in the early 1980s, .”
+“Central Florida was growing quickly in the late 1970s, and my father worked on 600-plus new houses per year for U.S. Homes,” Bracco said.
+“He got right into the residential housing market, but when mortgage rates spiked in the early 1980s, he quickly saw greater opportunity in commercial markets.”

-Frank Braccobuilt company four business units: plumbing, site work, irrigation and fire-sprinkler.
-But in the late 1980s, he
+Frank Bracco built the company to include four business units: plumbing, site work, irrigation and fire-sprinkler.
+But in the late 1980s, he decided to downsize and focus on the company’s core competency, which had always been plumbing.

 Today, Modern Plumbing has about 70 employees and a well-diversified portfolio of projects, including biomedical research facilities, hospitals, medical offices, schools, offices and hotels.
 The company serves commercial, industrial, and residential customers in Seminole, Orange and Osceola counties as well as the surrounding Central Florida region.